1. Who is eligible to file ITR-4 for AY 2023-24?

 • is not covered under the eligibility conditions for ITR-4

-4. What documents do I need to file ITR-4?
+6. What documents do I need to file ITR-4?
+Is it necessary to link Aadhaar with PAN to file ITR?

 You will need to keep the below documents ready (as applicable) to file ITR-4: